Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Paul Patterson - Glenrock Associates LLC

 Any sense on the timing?
-I mean (46:36) I don't know, I mean the consolidated tax seems to take forever.
+I mean some of these things can – I don't know, I mean the consolidated tax seems to take forever.
 Do you have any idea when this might be resolved?

 Daniel J. Cregg - Public Service Enterprise Group, Inc.